A special case of Vu's conjecture: Coloring nearly disjoint graphs of bounded maximum degree: Introduction

-Erd\H os~\cite[p.~26]{erdos1981} proposed the following variation of the Erd\H os-Faber-Lov\' asz conjecture: `\textit{Let $G_1, \dots, G_m$ be $m$ graphs each of chromatic number $n$.
+Erd\H os~\cite[p.~26]{erdos1981} proposed the following variation of the Erd\H os--Faber--Lov\' asz conjecture: `\textit{Let $G_1, \dots, G_m$ be $m$ graphs each of chromatic number $n$.
 Assume that no two $G$'s have an edge in common.
 What is the smallest $m$ for which $\bigcup_{i=1}^m G_i$ has chromatic number greater than $n$?
 Perhaps one can further demand that any two $G$'s have at most one vertex in common.}' It turns out the answers to these two questions are `two' and `three' respectively.
 (For the former, observe that a complete graph on $n + 1$ vertices can be expressed as the union of a complete graph on $n$ vertices and a star with no edges in common; for the latter, see Theorem~\ref{thm:chi-efl}\ref{chi-efl-lower} below.)
 The latter question can also be expressed as follows: What is the smallest $m$ for which $f(m, \cG^\chi_n) > n$, where $\cG^\chi_n$ is the set of graphs of chromatic number at most $n$?
 Although this question is straightforward to answer, we believe that further analysis of the function $f(m, \cG^\chi_n)$ itself is warranted (which was probably the original intention of the above question of Erd\H os).
 In this direction, we prove the following.

 \begin{theorem} ~ \begin{enumerate}[(i)] \item The following holds for all $m, n \in \mathbb N$ with $m + n$ sufficiently large: If $G_1, \dots, G_m$ are nearly disjoint graphs, each of chromatic number at most $n$, then $\chi(\bigcup_{i=1}^m G_i) \leq m + n - 2$. \item For every $n \geq 2$, there exist nearly disjoint graphs $G_1, G_2, G_3$, each of chromatic number at most $n$, such that $\chi(G_1\cup G_2 \cup G_3) \geq n + 1$. \end{enumerate} \end{theorem} Theorem~\ref{thm:chi-efl}\ref{chi-efl-upper} implies that $f(m, \cG^\chi_n) \leq m + n - 2$ when $m + n$ is sufficiently large, and Theorem~\ref{thm:chi-efl}\ref{chi-efl-lower} implies that this bound is tight for $m = 3$.
 However, this bound can likely be improved for larger $m$.
-In particular, it is possible that $f(m, \cG^\chi_n) = \max\{m, n + 1\}$, which by the discussion above, would imply the Erd\H os-Faber-Lov\' asz conjecture if true.
-For this reason, we find the case $n = m - 1$ the most interesting, where for large $n$, by the discussion above we have the bounds
+In particular, it is tempting to conjecture that $f(n, \cG^\chi_{n-1}) \leq n$, which by the discussion above, would imply the Erd\H os--Faber--Lov\' asz conjecture if true; however, this was disproved by Postle~\cite{Ppc}, as follows.